 Just this quick once a week pickup takes 5 minutes but keeps my van from looking like we have lived in it for 5 straight years

-I keep one large fabric tote in the back section of my van that things can easily be tossed into.
+I keep this large tote in the back section of my van.

 Tiffany @ The Crazy Shopping Cart

 We put a suction cup on the side window for each kid to have their own garbage can.
-We keep them lined with grocery bags for easy changing out at each stop.
+We just hang a grocery bag from the hook for easy changing out at each stop.

 You could also you this super affordable garbage can made just for cars.
 It has great views on Amazon.